akuity/sedemo-infra-iac/core-env/aws/README.md

 ## Setup user access via SSO

+This terraform creates 2 roles with specific permissions.

+- `sedemo-operator-role` (var.limited_assumed_role)
-This terraform module uses a custom role (var.assumed_role) with specific permissions.
-Only those with access to assigned IT role (var.iam_sso_role) may access it.
+  Grants limited, read-only permissions, Only those with access to assigned IT role (var.iam_sso_role) may access it.
+- `sedemo-pipeline-role` (var.limited_priveledged_role)
+  Grants elevated, read-write permissions, intended for use by GHA piplines via OIDC, but may be accessed by team if needed.

-To assume this role locally, you may setup an AWS config file `~/.aws/config` like such.
+To assume these roles, or the IT provided admin role locally, you may setup an AWS config file `~/.aws/config` like such.

 ```
 [default]
+# This is the operator read-only role
 source_profile=admin
-role_arn=arn:aws:iam::218691292270:role/iac-pipeline-role
-role_session_name=eddie. # use your name here..
+role_arn=arn:aws:iam::218691292270:role/sedemo-iac-operator-role
+role_session_name=eddie
 region=us-west-2

+[profile pipeline]
+# Elevated write access
+source_profile=admin
+role_arn=arn:aws:iam::218691292270:role/sedemo-iac-pipeline-role
+role_session_name=eddie
+region=us-west-2

 [profile admin]
+# Full admin
 region=us-west-2
 output=json
 sso_account_id=218691292270